Michael Amir Murillo: Anderlecht

 On 6 December 2019, the Red Bulls announced the transfer of Murillo to Belgian side Anderlecht.
 Murillo scored his first goal for his new club on 23 February 2020, during a 6–1 victory versus Eupen.

 Marseille

 On 30 August 2023, Murillo joined French side Olympique de Marseille.

+Beşiktaş

+On 6 February 2026, Murillo joined Beşiktaş on a three-and-a-half-year deal with an option for another year for a reported fee of €5 million.